Mark Thomas

 Facility

-- Ensuring that all BAS owned aircraft and their associated equipment are maintained, repaired, overhauled and/or modified in accordance with airworthiness requirements primarily via relevant Maintenance Programme(s).
+- Directly liaises with aircraft design holder and regulator on any safety or reliability issues, ensuring that all BAS owned aircraft and their associated equipment are maintained, repaired, overhauled and/or modified in accordance with BAS standards and airworthiness requirements

 - Ensuring that all aircraft engineering documents are completed in a manner acceptable to, and compliant with, the requirements of the airworthiness authority of the state of registration

-- Day to day development and supervision of Airworthiness Coordinator
+- Day to day development and supervision of Airworthiness and Aircraft Engineering Manager

-- Acts as technical representative between BAS and maintenance organisations in relation to both line and base maintenance.
+- Technical representative between BAS and maintenance organisations in relation to both line and base maintenance advising on and assuring compliance with BAS and regulatory standards

 - Oversight of contracted maintenance in terms of assessing costs/charges made.